Unary operation

-In mathematics, an unary operation is an operation with only one operand, i.e. a single input.
+In mathematics, a unary operation is an operation with only one operand, i.e. a single input.
 This is in contrast to binary operations, which use two operands.
-An example is any function $f : A \rightarrow A$, where A is a set.
-The function $f$ is a unary operation on A.
+An example is any function $f : A \rightarrow A$, where A is a set; the function $f$ is a unary operation on A.

 Common notations are prefix notation (e.g. ¬, −), postfix notation (e.g. factorial n!), functional notation (e.g. sin x or sin(x)), and superscripts (e.g. transpose A^{T}).
 Other notations exist as well, for example, in the case of the square root, a horizontal bar extending the square root sign over the argument can indicate the extent of the argument.

 Examples

-Absolute Value
+Absolute value

-The operation absolute value is a unary operation.
-The absolute value of a number is its distance from zero.